Views of Scarborough.

 Lastly, this photo was taken on the most glorious of days and completely overdone with exposure for shooting into the light, but I feel it’s got an arty touch to it.
 It’s taken from Scalby Mills, which is where the Sealife Centre is.
 There’s a pub on the corner and a bridge that links over the North headland.
 You can also take the steps down to a great rock pooling area, which is exactly where this was shot.

 Having lived in Scarborough for the last 26 years I feel embarrassed to admit to only being able to speculate the origin of this ‘mount’ being named Oliver.
 I can, however, provide great tourist/local knowledge in telling you that not only does this mount provide amazing views of the town, but it is also home to a race circuit, see HERE, plus camping, football/rugby pitches, a cafe and home to a monument dedicated to our town’s war dead, which is beautifully decorated with poppy wreaths each November.

 This location is truly breathtaking for views of Scarborough.
 It’s a real birds-eye like view.

 So there you have it, my favourite views and pictures.

 Have you visited Scarborough before?
-Have did you go?
-Share your pictures?
+Have you visited any of these locations?
+Share your pictures with me.